 - Chapter 7 bankruptcy.
 Nonexempt property isn’t protected by an exemption and gets sold by the Chapter 7 bankruptcy trustee for the benefit of the creditors.

 - Chapter 13 bankruptcy.
 The process is different in Chapter 13 bankruptcy.
-Instead, the debtor can keep nonexempt property as long as it’s paid for in the Chapter 13 repayment plan.
+Instead, the debtor can keep any nonexempt property as long as it’s paid for in the Chapter 13 repayment plan.

 Some of the more common Arizona bankruptcy exemptions follow.
-Spouses filing together in Arizona can double exemption amounts for property they own jointly for everything other than the homestead exemption.
+Spouses filing together in Arizona can double exemption amounts for the property they own jointly for everything other than the homestead exemption.

 Arizona Homestead Exemption